winglang/wing/docs/04-reference/winglang-spec.md

 ```

 Classes can inherit and extend other classes using the `extends` keyword.
-Classes can implement interfaces if the interfaces does not contain `~`.
+Classes can implement interfaces iff the interfaces does not contain `~`.
 You
 can use the keyword `final` to stop the inheritance chain.

 ```TS